-- Sebeka School Readiness is housed in Sebeka Elementary School.
+• Sebeka School Readiness is housed in Sebeka Elementary School.

-- Participate in school special events:
+• Participate in school special events:

-- Concerts
+- o Concerts

-- Special programs when available
+- o Special programs when available

 - Eat school lunch.

-- Children follow a daily routine including:
+Children follow a daily routine including:

-- Morning meeting
+- o Morning meeting

-- Discovery time
+- 0 Discovery time

-- Circle time
+- o Circle time

-- Large motor (gym or outdoors)
+- 0 Large motor (gym or outdoors)

 - Lunch or Breakfast is offered

-- Children are expected to follow the rules of the school/classroom.
+Children are expected to follow the rules of the school/classroom.

-- Practice pre-kindergarten skills weekly, for example:
+Practice pre-kindergarten skills weekly, for example:

 - o Math

 - o Science

-- Literacy
+- o Literacy

-- Large Motor Skills
+- o Large Motor Skills

-- Small Motor Skills
+- o Small Motor Skills

-- Creative Arts
+- o Creative Arts

-- Social Skills
+- o Social Skills

 - o Music/Movement

-- Self-Help Skills
+- o Self-Help Skills

-- Children visit the kindergarten rooms and spend time with the teacher and children and take part in kindergarten activities at the end of the school year.
+• Children visit the kindergarten rooms and spend time with the teacher and children and take part in kindergarten activities at the end of the school year.

-- Teaching staff attend IEP transition meetings for those going on to Kindergarten.

-- Parents and children attend a meeting to meet the teachers, principal and school nurse and receive a packet of information required for kindergarten.

-- Staff takes part in PLC's with kindergarten, first and second grade teachers.
+- Teaching staff attend IEP transition meetings for those going on to Kindergarten. - Parents and children attend a meeting to meet the teachers, principal and school nurse and receive a packet of information required for kindergarten. - Staff takes part in PLC's with kindergarten, first and second grade teachers.